skx/overseer/README.md

 "Remote Protocol Tester" sounds a little vague, so to be more concrete this application lets you test services are running and has built-in support for testing:

 * DNS-servers
    * Test lookups of A, AAAA, MX, NS, and TXT records.
+* Finger
 * FTP
 * HTTP & HTTPS fetches.
    * HTTP basic-authentication is supported.